(Updated 15th November 2020)

-Having said that, we wouldn’t recommend coming to Cuba without learning a little of the basics.
+Having said that, you won’t experience Cuba like a local without learning a little of the basics.
 Your Spanish attempts will go a long way, show politeness, a willing to engage, and may even open you up to new experiences that you wouldn’t have found otherwise.
 So, order yourself a beginners phrase-book and make sure to pack it in your hand luggage!

 We believe that one of the purposes of travelling is to see and experience things different from our own.
 In which case, why not use this trip as an excuse to extend your repertoire and start a new hobby?
 Spanish is a simple language to learn, is spoken in many countries around the world, and is invaluable in furthering your travelling experiences!

-Staying in a casa particular is an unforgettable experience.
+Staying in a casa particular is an unforgettable experience and the best way to live Cuba like a local.
 Cubans are one of the most hospitable people in the world, so missing out on staying in their homes would stop you enjoying the ‘real’ Cuba.
 Not only will you eat proper Cuban food (not the overpriced, under portioned food you get in government run hotels), but you will be treated as part of the family whilst having a sneak-peak of life in a country very different to yours.

 The casa particular families will welcome you with open arms, and they will help you with pretty much everything you need in life.
 Organising cars, giving local tips, making packed lunches, teaching you how to cook, smoking cigars with you, hiring bicycles, organising salsa lessons, you name it!
 Don’t be afraid to sit and chat with them, they love meeting new people and will be equally as curious about your life as you are theirs.